bulletmark/pystand/README.md

   -a, --all             update ALL versions
   --skip                skip the specified versions when updating all (only
-                        can be specified with --all)
+                        can be specified with --all) -k, --keep            keep old version after updating (but only if different version number)
 ```

 ### Command `remove`